 EU Blue Card

 The implementation law of the Directive on entry of highly skilled workers of the European Union (Council Directive 2009/50/EC) of the Blue Card EU (for Germany: § 19a Residence Act) was introduced on 1 August 2012.
-With its effectiveness the obtaining of a work permits for so-called third-country nationals became much easier.
-Non-EU-citizens with a university degree that is recognized in an EU-member-state (e.g. Germany) or a university degree comparable to a local one are entitled to the EU Blue Card as well as third-country nationals with a concrete job offer.
+With its effectiveness, obtaining work permits for so-called third-country nationals became much easier.
+Non-EU citizens with a university degree that is recognized in an EU member state (e.g. Germany) or a university degree comparable to a local one are entitled to the EU Blue Card as well as third-country nationals with a concrete job offer.

 Situation in Germany: Lower minimum salary in shortage occupations

-The Blue Card requires a minimum annual salary which diverges in Germany between two different kinds of occupation, those with a shortage of supply on the German labour market and all other occupations.
-For applicants applying in shortage-occupation positions in 2014 a minimum amount of 37.128 Euros were required as base-salary to be eligible to receive an EU Blue Card.
+The Blue Card requires a minimum annual salary which diverges in Germany between two different kinds of occupation, those with a shortage of supply on the German labor market and all other occupations.
+For applicants applying for shortage-occupation positions in 2022 a minimum amount of 43.992 Euros were required as base salary to be eligible to receive an EU Blue Card.
 The following jobs are defined as shortage occupations:

 - Human medicines